singaround/songbook/songs/Santianna-redirect.md

 tags:
   - redirect
 date: 2025-04-03T08:05:12.000Z
-description: A version of the song known variously as "Santianna", "Santy Anno", "Santiano" and other similar titles appears in our songbook as "[Away Santianna](https://www.auntieshanty.org/songs/away-santianna/)"
+description: A version of the song known variously as 'Santianna', 'Santy Anno', 'Santiano' and other similar titles appears in our songbook as '[Away Santianna](https://www.auntieshanty.org/songs/away-santianna/)'
+---